symfony/ux/src/Autocomplete/src/Resources/doc/index.rst

         "tom-select/dist/css/tom-select.default.css": true
     }

-This should give you basic styles for Tom Select.
-If you're using Bootstrap, you can get Bootstrap-ready styling by (A) changing this line to ``false``:
+If you're using Bootstrap, you can get Bootstrap-ready styling by changing this line to ``false``:

 .. code-block:: text